IXMATIX/Dockerfile-image/README.md

 # Dockerfile
-Dockerfile to create a complet machine learning enironment.
+IX2CODE Dockerfile
 ## Machine Learning container:
-This container has all the necessary tools to create machine learning systems with python and AWS.
-It includes the following frameworks and packages:
+This image contains all the necessary tools to allow you to run ix2code app.
-- python 3.6
-- opencv
-- dlib
-- face-recognition
-- jupyter
-- boto3
-- scikit-learn
-- tensorflow
-- pytorch
-- gym
-- baselines
-- Keras
-- matplotlib
-- stable-baselines
-- pandas
-- labelImg

 ## Instructions
 You have two choices, one is pulling the image from the docker hub, and the other option is to build the image with the Dockerfile.